NicoloMoretti/barracks/docs/scripting-guide.md

 Variables have a 'scope'.

-For now we only say variables declared outside of blocks, in the 'global' scope.
+For now we only saw variables declared outside of blocks, in the 'global' scope.

-But we could have also declare variables inside a block:
+But we could have also declared variables inside a block:

 ```text